KaizuneDev/Snake12/README.md

 # Snake12 For PC
-Creato con HTML CSS JAVASCRIPT
+Created With HTML CSS JAVASCRIPT

 # Update
 2.0 (01-03-2025)